Background image

 There are certain steps you can take to protect your home from property fraud:

-• Ask us to register your land or property with Land Registry on your behalf
+• Ask us to register your unregistered property or land with Land Registry

-• Never send your bank details to anyone via email, either phone through or hand deliver
+• Never send your bank details to anyone via email, either phone them through or hand deliver

 Once your property is registered: